 At the end of the theory session, delegates will take a short multiple choice test.
 If delegates successfully pass the test, they will then move onto the practical assessment, where they will have to work from a height of approximately 6m.

-Successful delegates will receive a TETRA Certificate and Photo ID card which will be valid for a period of 3 years from the date of the course.
+Successful delegates will receive a Kentec TETRA E- Certificate of Training, valid for 3 years

 Successful delegates will gain an understanding of current relevant legislation and best practice on ladders and be able to carry out a pre-use inspect and most importantly use them safely, in line with current approved methods and manufacturer’s instructions.

 The course includes:

 - An appreciation of UK legislation including the work at Height Regulations.

 - Understand the difference between the fall arrest/ restraint and the importance of correct anchorage.

 - Understand method for fitting, usage and inspection of equipment specified for this course.

 - Outline the access procedures for portable ladder usage including pitched roof working.

 - Outline the main hazards of roof working.